joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/multiple-mvc/README.md

 1. Understand how to connect multiple MVCs
 2. Understand segues in storyboard to transition between view controllers
-3. Futher our understanding of `UITableViewController` delegate functions
+3. Further our understanding of `UITableViewController` delegate functions
 4. Create a new custom `UIViewController` to display a single `Movie` object's data